Crimso777/Factorio-Access/README.md

 Note: If you have something in your hand, you will rotate that.
 Otherwise you will rotate the building your cursor is over.

 Additional Note: The first time you press the rotate key, it will simply say the direction a building is facing.
 Subsequent presses will actually rotate the building

+## Cursor

+Speak cursor coordinates: K

 Cursor mode: I